department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.note-notes.md

 #### TODO

 - discharge summary may have a `period`.
-This has not been seen in sample fhir output yet.
+The  `NoteTO/dischargeTimestamp` or `NoteTO/admitTimestamp` have not been seen in sample notes feed.
-- `timestamp` must to go into `.content.attachment.creation` because sometimes it is just a date without time [see mock example 3](https://github.com/department-of-veterans-affairs/mhv-fhir-phr-mapping/blob/main/mocks/note3.xml)
+  - These values do exist in the discharge feed, but that feed does not include id values so we have no way to de-duplicate them.
+Further the discharge feed I have has no text body, so suspect these are not realistic.
-- if `timestamp` is missing the time (just a date) then populate `.date` with `procTimestamp` **MHV-54034**
+  - The notes feed does have `DS` but does not populate the `NoteTO/dischargeTimestamp` or `NoteTO/admitTimestamp`, but does have well behaved TEXT elements with a DATE (no time) "DATE OF ADMISSION: {date}", and "DATE OF DISCHARGE: {date}" that could be used if the xml does not give them to us.
-- The current/historic list could be used to place the current id on entries with the given identifier, these entries can be then marked as conditional update.
-Where as today it is a conditional update based on a lookup on the .identifier.
-This will improve the performance of the HAPI server as it will remove an indirect lookup.
-We can also know which entries are NEW, so we can mark them as create. **MHV-54038**
+  - MHV-57063